amckinney/backend-dev/docs/welcome.md

 science curriciulums, we rarely get to incorporate these principles into designing a realistic software application.

-**This class is primarily meant for the students interested in learning more about software engineering.** Not all of you will have an opportunity to work in the software engineering industry via an internship, so this class is built to fill in the knowledge gaps that you would otherwise learn in the industry.
+**This class is primarily meant for the students interested in learning how to think about software engineering.** Not all of you will have an opportunity to work in the software engineering industry via an internship, so this class is built to fill in the knowledge gaps that you would otherwise learn in the industry.

 ## Readiness